aws-solutions/workload-discovery-on-aws/README.md

 * **AdminUserEmailAddress** - The email address to receive login credentials at.
 * **AlreadyHaveConfigSetup** - Yes/No depending on whether AWS Config has is configured in the deployment Region.
 * **CreateOpensearchServiceRole** - Yes/No depending on whether you already have this service-role created.
 You can check in the IAM console to see if it is provisioned.
-* **OptOutOfSendingAnonymousUsageMetrics** - Yes/No depending on whether you are happy to send anonymous usage metrics back to AWS.
 * **CreateNeptuneReplica** - Yes/No depending on whether you want a read-replica created for Amazon Neptune.
 Note, that this will increase the cost of running the solution.
 * **NeptuneInstanceClass** - Select from a range of instance types that will be provisioned for the Amazon Neptune database.
 Note, the selection could increase the cost associated with running the solution.
 * **OpensearchInstanceType** - Select the instance type that will be provisioned for the Amazon ElasticSearch Domain.